liferay/liferay-docs/develop/tutorials/articles/roles-and-permissions/adding-permissions-to-resources.markdown

 member, but also have a separate informational blog about the site itself restricted to posts from administrators.

-After defining the portlet and portlet instance as resources, we need to define permissions on the models in the portlet.
+After defining the portlet and portlet instance as resources, you need to define permissions on the models in the portlet.
 The model resource is surrounded by the `<model-resource>` tag.
-Inside the tag, we first define the model name; the `<model-name>` isn't the name of a Java class, but the fully qualified name of the portlet's package (e.g. the blog portlet's package `com.liferay.portlet.blogs`).
+Inside the tag, first define the model name; the `<model-name>` isn't the name of a Java class, but the fully qualified name of the portlet's package (e.g. the blog portlet's package `com.liferay.portlet.blogs`).
 This is the recommended convention for permissions